-- Diazo emulsions are the cheapest options but require longer exposure times, as they have lower light sensitivity.
+- Diazo emulsions (mixed emulsions) are the cheapest options but require longer exposure times, as they have lower light sensitivity.
 It’s named so because you need to add Diazo powder into the entire base before you use it.
 It is also the most forgiving if you accidentally under or overexpose it.
 However, Diazo emulsions do have a shorter lifespan than other emulsions.

 - Presensitized (pure Photopolymer) emulsions, like Baselayr Complete, are very sensitive and expose faster than Diazo.
 These emulsions need to be handled carefully since they are highly sensitive to even sunlight on a cloudy day.